Timeline: Jerry Sandusky sex abuse case

 May 25, 2012: The Second Mile announces plans to close and shift $2.5 million in assets to a Texas charity, Arrow Child & Family Ministries.

+June 21, 2012 - The jury begins deliberation after closing arguments from the defense and prosecution.

+June 22, 2012 - The jury finds Sandusky guilty of 45 of the 48 charges against him: 25 felonies and 20 misdemeanors.
+He is led from the courthouse in handcuffs and driven away in a police cruiser.

-Sources: Pennsylvania Attorney General's Office, Centre County grand jury report and Centre County court records.
+Sources: Pennsylvania Attorney General's Office, Centre County grand jury report and Centre County court records and testimony.

-(Reporting by Mark Shade and Daniel Trotta; Editing by Barbara Goldberg and Paul Simao)
+(Reporting by Mark Shade and Daniel Trotta; Editing by Lisa Shumaker and Todd Eastham)